 Get it in writing — and save it

 I have talked to different contractors that prefer to go ahead with the work without having a change order approved.
 Do yourself a favor: Don’t do any work if you don’t have proof of approval.
 If changes to the contract arise, get it in writing and ask the property owner to sign it.
-Working without an approved change order increases your liability and risk of non-payment.
+Working without approval increases your liability and risk of non-payment.